Morgulking75/LinkMir/README.md

 ## ➤ Development server

 Install dependencies with `npm install`.
 To run the local site, use `npm run devStart` which will start listening on port 8080 if it is available.
 The server will automatically reload if you change any of the source files.
 If you wish to just run it without devStart, run `node server/app.js` to start the project.

+## ➤ Integration Tests

+There are integration tests using Jasmine-node and request to ping the database for known values.
+In time, these integration tests would be joined with unit tests and be integrated together with the server so that the server does not need to be run separately.
+Additionally, there would be a test database the system would connect to in order to both not interfere with production, but also make sure the tests know exactly what they need to know.

+To run the tests make sure that the server is running, and then in the root of the application call `npm test`.

 (#api)